nopnop2002/esp8266_ethernet/README.md

 # Selecting the Ethernet module

-By default the W5500 ethernet controller is selected.
+By default the W5500 ethernet module is selected.

 ```
 #include <W5500lwIP.h>